oobecomau/desktop.gov.au/docs/patterns/azure-virtual-desktop.md

 - **Android Remote Desktop Client** – Allows users to access Azure Virtual Desktop resources directly from an Android device or a Chromebook that supports the Google Play Store.
 - **MacOS Remote Desktop Client** –Allows users to access Azure Virtual Desktop resources from an Apple computer.
 - **iOS Remote Desktop Client** – Allows users to access Azure Virtual Desktop resources directly from an iOS device (iPhones and iPads).
 - **RDP Shortpath** – Is an Azure Virtual Desktop optimisation feature that allows the client device to establish a direct UDP-based connection between the Remote Desktop Client and the Session host.
 The feature requires that the client has routing capability into the Azure VNet where the Session hosts reside.
-This connection method offers a secure reliable and low latency connection directly to Azure for agencies that meet the requirements.
+This connection method offers a secure reliable and low latency connection directly to Azure for organisations that meet the requirements.

 The table below describes the Client Access design decisions for the solution.